 Computer Jack also starts out as being described as "condescending" and "haughty" with his borderline super-human skill in computer science.
 He gets better, though.

-Harry's least favourite teacher, Severus Snape.
+Harry's least favorite teacher, Severus Snape.
 He made improvements to his textbook and invented his own spells while at school, is one of the few wizards capable of brewing the Wolfsbane Potion, and is the only wizard other than Voldemort capable of flight.
 Also, in the words of his actor in the films, he is a very interesting character.

 Hermione Granger.
 She's a bright, high-achieving witch who constantly tells her friends off for not studying as hard as she does.
 She also used to be an annoying Motor Mouth.